AtsushiSakai/PythonRobotics/docs/modules/localization/histogram_filter_localization/histogram_filter_localization.rst

 If we can use initial position information, we can set initial probabilities based on it.

-:ref:`Gaussian grid map` might be useful when the initial position information is provided as gaussian distribution.
+:ref:`gaussian_grid_map` might be useful when the initial position information is provided as gaussian distribution.

 Step2: Update probability by motion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^